WRAPUP 1-Tennis-Highlights of Wimbledon sixth day

-LONDON, July 8 Former Wimbledon champions Roger Federer and Novak Djokovic hit top form as they booked their spots in the last 16 on Saturday.
+LONDON, July 8 (Reuters) - Former Wimbledon champions Roger Federer and Novak Djokovic hit top form as they booked their spots in the last 16 on Saturday.

 Third seed Federer, a seven-time winner, eased past German Mischa Zverev 7-6(3) 6-4 6-4 in one hour 49 minutes to reach round four for the 14th time in his last 15 appearances.